shadergz/sampdroid/README.md

 - [x] To create two database directories that utilize the game's texture database system, providing users with the ability to load or replace game objects and textures
 - [x] To hook class methods using the jump-to-trampoline technique
 - [x] To fix CEntity_UpdateRpHAnim hooking and restores from LP, making both LP and PC versions work
+- [ ] Display the FPS at the bottom of the screen
 ```